NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 > MarsPlot.py      activate         easy_install-3.8 nc3tonc4         pip              python3
 ```

-It is now safe to remove both `amesgcm-master/` and the `.zip` archive from your `/Downloads` directory because we installed CAP inside the `amesGCM3` virtual environment:
+> Shall you need to modify any code, note that when you access the `Mars` tools above, those are **not** executed from the `amesgcm-master/` folder in your `/Downloads` directory, but instead from the `amesGCM3` virtual environment where they were installed by pip.

 ```bash
 (local)>$ cd ~/Downloads